 Before that, Duhaime-Ross was the first climate change correspondent in American nightly TV news.
 They did reporting for HBO’s VICE News Tonight, an Emmy award-winning nightly newscast, and covered the politics of climate change, life-threatening instances of environmental contamination, and the effect that global warming is already having on communities worldwide.

 During that time, they were awarded the 2019 Science in Society Journalism Award, in the science features category, fora VICE News story they wrote about a predominantly black community living in a poor rural region of Alabama, where failing septic tanks and pools of raw sewage had increased the risk of hookworm and other infectious diseases.

-Prior to joining VICE, she was a science reporter at The Verge, where she was granted the 2015 Herb Lampert Science in Society Emerging Journalist award for her coverage of a radical 1950s scientist who suggested memory could be stored outside the brain.
-Duhaime-Ross has previously written for Scientific American, Nature Medicine, The Atlantic, and Quartz.
-Originally from Canada, she has a bachelor's in zoology and a master’s in science, health, and environmental reporting.
+Prior to joining VICE, Duhaime-Ross was a science reporter at Vox Media’s The Verge, where they were granted the 2015 Herb Lampert Science in Society Emerging Journalist award for her coverage of a radical 1950s scientist who suggested memory could be stored outside the brain.
+Duhaime-Ross has written for Scientific American, Nature Medicine, The Atlantic, and Quartz.